pavlesav/FoundationsOfCSS2025/Projects_Guidance/ProjectsGuide.md

 - **Do I have to work in a group?**
 Yes, individual projects are not allowed.
 You can use collaborative tools like Github and videoconference technologies to coordinate your project.
 You can divide tasks as long as you all contribute to the project.
 Some exceptions about the group composition can be considered for groups composed only of doctoral researchers at TU Graz, contact us if that is your case.
 - **Do we need to start with a question?**
-Yes, and this question has to be relevant about human behavior.
+Yes, and this question has to be relevant to human behaviour.
 Remember that this course is not data-driven, so please do not start with a cool dataset and then see what to do with it.
 In general, good research questions can be answered with a yes/no answer or with a number.
 For example: "are emotional tweets retweeted more often?" or "is there a correlation between Twitter misspelling frequency and unemployment?".
 Questions that start with "how" or "what" are usually not good, like "how do people use TikTok?" or "what is Austria's favorite Pokemon?".
 - **Can we change the question or project topic?**
 Only before you present your project.
 Your project presentation has to include your question and you cannot change it afterwards.
 If you have problems regarding methods or data, you should document that in your project report, but not change the question because of that.
 - **What if some dataset or method turns out to work differently than we planned?**